intel/neural-compressor/examples/pytorch/ipex/image_recognition/imagenet/cpu/ptq/README.md

 Please refer to [Sample code](./main.py).

-Examples of enabling LPOT auto tuning on PyTorch ResNet
+Examples of enabling Neural Compressor auto tuning on PyTorch ResNet
 =======================================================

-This is a tutorial of how to enable a PyTorch classification model with LPOT.
+This is a tutorial of how to enable a PyTorch classification model with Neural Compressor.

 # User Code Analysis

-LPOT supports three usages:
+Neural Compressor supports three usages:

 1. User only provide fp32 "model", and configure calibration dataset, evaluation dataset and metric in model-specific yaml config file.
 2. User provide fp32 "model", calibration dataset "q_dataloader" and evaluation dataset "eval_dataloader", and configure metric in tuning.metric field of model-specific yaml config file.
 3. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by LPOT.
-So here we integrate PyTorch ResNet with LPOT by the first use case for simplicity.
+As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by Neural Compressor.
+So here we integrate PyTorch ResNet with Neural Compressor by the first use case for simplicity.

 ### Write Yaml Config File